curtisalexander/readstat-rs/README.md

 # readstat-rs
 ![readstat-rs](https://github.com/curtisalexander/readstat-rs/workflows/readstat-rs/badge.svg)

-Rust developed tool to work with SAS binary &mdash; `sas7bdat` &mdash; files.
+Command-line tool to work with SAS binary &mdash; `sas7bdat` &mdash; files.

 ## ReadStat
-The Rust binary is only possible due to the excellent [ReadStat](https://github.com/WizardMac/ReadStat) library developed by [Evan Miller](https://www.evanmiller.org).
+The command-line tool is a Rust binary and is only possible due to the excellent [ReadStat](https://github.com/WizardMac/ReadStat) library developed by [Evan Miller](https://www.evanmiller.org).

 The [ReadStat](https://github.com/WizardMac/ReadStat) repository is included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) within this repository.
 In order to build and link, first a [readstat-sys](https://github.com/curtisalexander/readstat-rs/tree/main/readstat-sys) crate is created.
 Then the [readstat](https://github.com/curtisalexander/readstat-rs/tree/main/readstat) binary utilizes `readstat-sys` as a dependency.

-The binary, in part, adapts the [reading files](https://github.com/WizardMac/ReadStat#library-usage-reading-files) example in the `ReadStat` repository.

 ## Build